We Are Open and Safe! Click here for our current visitor policies (subject to change during the COVID-19 pandemic).

 Some children with congenital pseudarthrosis of the tibia are born with the leg crooked, but not broken.
 In such cases, we recommend bracing to prevent fracture.
 However, if fracture does occur, then our standard multimodal protocol is followed.
 In some cases, we will electively cut the bone at one or two levels to correct severe deformities and prevent future fractures.

-Why choose the International Center for Limb Lengthening for treatment of congenital pseudarthrosis of the tibia?
+Why choose the International Center for Limb Lengthening for cross-union treatment of congenital pseudarthrosis of the tibia?

 Graphic of cartoon surgeon for online chat